-Below is an excerpt from the book Sales Tales: The Hustle, Humor, and Lessons Learned From A Life In Sales which will be released October 20, 2021.
+Below is an excerpt from the book Sales Tales: The Hustle, Humor, and Lessons Learned From A Life In Sales which is available now for Pre Order on Amazon, Target and Barnes & Noble and will be released October 20, 2021.
 This is a small snippet of the chapter called "I Collect People" which is about networking and building your community.

 In April 2008, I went to San Francisco for a client networking baseball game.
 I ended up running with protestors looking for the Olympic Torch.
 My event was at 7:00 PM at Oracle Stadium (formerly AT&T).
 I arrived in the city earlier that day and had some errands to run.
 For some reason there was a requirement that all the salespeople wear matching outfits.
 The outfit I was supposed to wear, but did not have, was a white t- shirt with a white cardigan.
 A girl with ample bosoms like mine has a tough time wearing a cardigan.
 It is not very flattering hence the reason I didn’t readily have this in my wardrobe.
 In the spirit of sales unity, I complied and set out to find a damn white cardigan as soon as I got to the city.
 I walked from my hotel about two miles to The Gap.
 Surely, they would have a white cardigan, and they did.
 BOOM.
 The first one I tried on worked.
 I was golden.
 Now all I had to do was briskly walk back to my hotel, do some work for a couple hours, slap on my new cardigan and head to the baseball field.
 Boy was I wrong.
 I never could have guessed how the next two hours would unfold.
 As I walked out of The Gap, I noticed crowds of people forming lines on the street as if they were waiting for something.

 I asked someone: “What is all the raucous all about?”

 Street stranger: “Oh, the Olympic torch is being run through San Francisco on it’s way to Beijing for the Olympics.”